 The sizes listed are the paper size and the drawing will fit nicely on this, leaving room for a mount (matt).

 I use high quality, lightfast pencils by Faber Castell and/or Caran d'Ache and work on a variety of archival drawing surfaces.
 I pick the best type and colour of paper to suit your pet photograph.

 Many of the portraits featured on the site are dogs, but I am happy to draw other pets as well, including cats, horses and smaller animals.

 The above are my standard sizes.
 I am quite happy to discuss custom sizes or shapes to suit your requirements.
 Please use the contact form to get in touch if you are interested in commissioning me.

-All my pencil portrait prices are sent Special Delivery, guaranteed next day post and is charged at cost.
+All my pencil portrait prices are sent Special Delivery, guaranteed next day post in the UK and is charged at cost.
 I can also send overseas but delivery takes longer.

 Although I do not slavishly copy a photograph, I do use them for reference regarding the colour, markings and pose of your pet.

-If you live close to me I am happy to come and take my own photo references, but if not, please provide a selection of images that capture your pets character and colouring.
+If you live close to me I am happy to come and take my own photo references, but if not, please provide as large a selection of images as possible that capture your pets character and colouring.
 I can then discuss them with you so that we can pick the best to base your portrait on.
 Please do not send photos that have had a filter added which changes the colour of the coat.